 For Paramedics, there is a separate NHS Supply Chain framework for National Ambulance Uniforms and General Workwear.

-Medics were not in scope of this project initially, but we understand during COVID many medics were wearing scrubs.
+Medical Practitioners were not in scope of this project initially, but we understand during COVID many Medical Practitioners were wearing scrubs.
 We recognise the benefit of developing a standardised national approach to uniforms for medical professionals and we will engage with them in the future.